-How to Negotiate Salary: Easiest Method Explained (+ Example Emails & Tips)
+How to Negotiate Salary: Easiest Way Explained (+ Examples)

-Learning the proper ways on how to negotiate salary can be a significant step toward more salary, overall compensation, and more happiness at work for many job seekers.
-A job seeker who receives a job offer lower than they were expecting and chooses not to negotiate their salary often ends up leaving their positions earlier than expected.
+Learning the proper ways of how to negotiate salary can be a significant step toward more salary.
+An increase in overall compensation.
+And more happiness at work for many job seekers.
+A job seeker who receives a job offer lower than they expected.
+And chooses not to negotiate their salary often leaves their positions earlier than expected.
 For the hiring manager, employer, and job candidate, this is an outcome neither wanted.

 Negotiating salary is a good skill to gain for both yourself and your employer.
 If a small marginal difference in starting salary means you’re happier at work, your employer will appreciate that you asked.
-But for a candidate, it can be hard to determine what compensation you should be asking for as your base salary from your prospective employer.
+But for a candidate, it can be hard to determine what compensation you should be asking for.

 Before You Begin Negotiating

-Knowing the average salary ranges for your job title can give you an idea of what you should expect to ask for or whether or not your potential employer is giving you a low offer or a high offer.
+Knowing the average salary ranges for your job title can give you an idea of what you should expect to ask for.
+Or whether your potential employer is giving you a low offer or a high offer.

-If you’re using average salary data to determine what salary you should expect from a new job, always go toward the upper end of the average range.
-Asking for a higher salary is always a better idea since you can drop it lower if the employer isn’t receptive to the initial offer.
+And if you’re using average salary data to determine what salary you should expect from a new job.
+Always go toward the upper end of the average range.
+Asking for a higher salary is always a better idea.
+Since you can drop it lower if the employer isn’t receptive to the initial offer.

-If you’re using your salary history or previous salary to determine your new pay, an easy trick is to give yourself a raise.
-Add an 8% salary increase to your previous salary or base salary from your current employer, and that number is what you should be asking for.
+Or if you’re using your salary history or previous salary to determine your new pay, an easy trick is to give yourself a raise.
+Add an 8% salary increase to your previous salary.
+Or base salary from your current employer, and that number is what you should be asking for.

 Where Negotiations Take Place

-Now that you have a general number in mind to ask for or to expect, it’s important to consider the places where salary discussion can occur.
+Now that you have a general number in mind to ask for or expect.
+It’s important to consider the places where salary discussion can occur.
 This will change your salary negotiation methods and techniques.

 In general, your salary negotiation may happen during or after: